Akkatecture/Documentation/content/docs/further_self_study/tips.md

 It will be most advantageous to learn akka.net's [test kit](http://getakka.net/articles/actors/testing-actor-systems.html)

 ## Make Your Domain Expressive

 Your domain code is your business model codified.
 Make sure that you apply the principle of a ubiquitous language to your domain by being explicit but terse in your naming conventions, this leads to a far more enjoyable developer expirience for those who share the code base.
+With the fall in popularity of UML diagrams and other forms of non-code business domain models, code written in a ddd way is your business domain model.

 ## Plan For Uncertainty & Inconsistency

 Note about message guarantees, message based systems etc